MacMaven Consulting offers SiteMinder architecture, installation, integration, development, and support services in the New York City area.

 The “old school” flavor of SSO uses a cookie.
 This cookie allows users to use any participating site within a domain.
 Cookie SSO technology is especially popular for corporate intranets, where there might be hundreds of distinct applications under a single domain.
 It would be intractable for employees to use separate credentials for each corporate application.

 SiteMinder is a popular web access management package and has been around since the late 1990s.
-It was developed by a company named Netegrity, which was acquired by CA. It is commonly used in corporate intranets and can also be found protecting major public-facing web sites, such as chase.com.
+It was developed by a company named Netegrity, which was acquired by CA. [Update: CA was acquired by Broadcom.]
+It is commonly used in corporate intranets and can also be found protecting major public-facing web sites, such as chase.com.
 SiteMinder provides SSO, a policy engine for user authorization, auditing, hooks into a wide array of authentication mechanisms, plus SAML and OAuth functionality.

 You might be wondering why a company would buy an expensive product like SiteMinder when there are plenty of free or low-cost SSO solutions.
 Here are a few reasons: